 If you are a shopper, Oahu is the island for you with high-end shops in Waikiki, the biggest mall in Hawaii and a huge flea market at Aloha Stadium.

 Oahu is also one of the best islands to go to for a day trip if you are visiting other islands as it the major hub for Hawaii.
 It also offers the best way to get around with tons of public transportation and bus tours available for those that don’t want to rent a car.
+If having a car is essential for savings, consider checking out visit website here for information on car loans that could help you achieve that goal.

 From family resorts like Disney’s Aulani to budget-friendly resorts and up to high-end resorts, Oahu has a little bit for everyone.